The Bankruptcy Process: What You Need to do After You File: Step 2

 Between the time you file for bankruptcy protection and this Meeting of Creditors at Bankruptcy Court, (if you have not already), you will need to provide tax returns and 90 days of paycheck stubs (counting back from the date you filed).

 At the 341 Meeting of Creditors Court Hearing you will need to provide:

-- Proof of I.D. –driver’s license (a government issued form of I.D. is normally accepted)
+- Proof of I.D. –driver’s license (a government issued form of I.D. is normally acceptable)

 - A bank statement for each bank account that was open at the time of the filing of the case.
 You will need to provide the Trustee with the statement that you receive between filing and the Court Date.

-- Due to cases that need to be more closely examined regarding eligibility, so if your attorney requests additional information, do your best to gather the paperwork as soon as possible in order to make the process go as smoothly and quickly as possible.
+- Due to cases that need close examination regarding eligibility, so if your attorney requests additional information, do your best to gather the paperwork as soon as possible in order to make the process go as smoothly and quickly as possible.

 - After the 341 Meeting of Creditors you must provide: